 Importantly the cavity space between inner and outer walls has become a dumping ground for excessive building cement.
 The cavity space is essential for the heat from the outside walls to be lost via the cavity space resulting in a more comfortable home in summer.

 Have you ever gone to bed at night and wondered why your indoor walls are still warm.
-Simply put this is because the heat baking the outside walls has no escape.
+Put this is because the heat baking the outside walls has no escape.
 For this reason, the internal wall retains the heat for hours after dark.

 To reduce this heat loss or heat gain, we should fit 40mm Isoboard between the walls.